What is the best carnivore protein powder?

 Written by Jack Schrupp and reviewed by Ella McGonagle, M.S.
 Nutrition

 drink wholesome is the best carnivore protein powder.
 It is additive-free, dairy-free, and made with real foods, not protein isolates – 99% of supplements fail to meet at least one of these criteria.
 This makes it perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the processing and added junk.
-Order samples to see for yourself.
+Order samples to see if our protein powder is right for you.

 “It has ingredients you can actually pronounce and is freaking delicious.”